rrrutledge/innersource-intro/outline.md

 Trend towards including material in this section that further dispels InnerSource misconceptions and also sets the stage for the upcoming Orioles.

 ## Conclusion
-Review they key points of this Oriole and tee up viewers to look for the next Orioles.
+Review the key points of this Oriole and tee up viewers to look for the next Orioles.

 # References

+This proposal is a blend of material and purposes from the following, existing presentations.
+I believe it holds true to the aims and teachings of they all.

 * Danese/Russ combined presentation at Nike
 * Danese/Duane Chennai presentation
 * Danese InnerSource presentation at Nike